 Total Project Cost: $4,754,000

 Non-Federal Cost: $1,664,000

 *This project was funded with Great Lakes Restoration Initiative (GLRI) funds received from the U.S. Environmental Protection Agency.

 Awarded a three-year construction contract in September 2011.
 Construction was completed in October 2014.
-A three-year monitoring program will be initiated in spring 2015 and was completed in fall 2018.
+A three-year monitoring program was initiated in spring 2015 and was completed in fall 2018.
 The project was closed out in August 2018.